ye-kyaw-thu/MyanmarSignWriting-Fingerspelling-Keyboards/README.md

 # MyanmarSignWriting-Fingerspelling-Keyboards
-Two keyboard layouts for Myanmar SignWriting Fingerspelling
+We proposed two fingerspelling keyboard layouts for typing Myanmar fingerspelling characters with [SignWriting](https://en.wikipedia.org/wiki/SignWriting).
+Fingerspelling is used in sign language to spell out names of people and places for which there is not a sign.

 ReadMe file is still preparing ...